FuelLabs/fuels-ts/CONTRIBUTING.md

     pnpm build
     ```

+The following directory will be updated or created: `internal/forc/sway-repo`

 ## Using Unreleased Fuel-Core

 Similarly, to use an unreleased version of `fuel-core`:

 1. **Edit the `VERSION` file:**
-Open the packages/fuel-core/VERSION file and replace the version number with the desired git branch:
+Open the `internal/fuel-core/VERSION` file and replace the version number with the desired git branch:

-    ```bash
+    ```text
     git:some/branch-name
     ```
 1. **Install and Build**
 To download and build `fuel-core` from the specified branch after updating `VERSION` file, run:

+    ```sh
+    pnpm install
+    pnpm build
+    ```

+The following directory will be updated or created: `internal/fuel-core/fuel-core-repo`

+# Switching Back to Standard Binaries

+If you switch back to using standard binaries you might encounter issues where the SDK still uses the previously downloaded unreleased binaries.

+## Resolving the Issue

+To resolve the issue and ensure the SDK uses the correct binaries:

+1. **Delete the downloaded repositories**

+    ```sh
+    rm -rf internal/forc/sway-repo
+    rm -rf internal/fuel-core/fuel-core-repo
+    ```
+1. **Reinstall and build.**
     ```sh
     pnpm install
     pnpm build